breez/breez-sdk-greenlight/doc/SDK_NOTIFICATIONS.md

 - `register_notifications(url, platform, token)` API method for the user to register all kind of notifications.
 - Build the webhook URL (defined later in the document) and use it in the following cases:
  - When creating an on-chain receive swap address - Use breez server API to register for notification of any tx associated with this address
- - Use LSP API to register webhook to be notified when there is an incoming paypment(htlc) for the user node.
+ - Use LSP API to register webhook to be notified when there is an incoming payment(htlc) for the user node.

 ### LSP
 - `subscribe_notifications(url, signature)` API for registering a webhook by sdk clients.
 The signature is the url signed by the node id.
 The LSP should maintain a mapping between node ids to web hooks URLs.
 These webhooks (from the client perspective) tend to change frequently as for example in push notifications a new token is generated from time to time so the client is responsible to update the url on any change.

-When an htlc is intercepted in the LSP and the destination peer is not online the LSP will notify the web hook with the right type and data, signling incoming payment, in attempt to wake up the destination node, wait for a some time (how much?) and once the peer is online will forward the htlcs.
+When an htlc is intercepted in the LSP and the destination peer is not online the LSP will notify the web hook with the right type and data, signaling incoming payment, in attempt to wake up the destination node, wait for a some time (how much?) and once the peer is online will forward the htlcs.

 ### Chain notification service
 Breez server will implement the chain notifications for sdk clients.
 Connected to bitcoind breez server download every block, check for webhook registration and trigger notifications.
 API key is needed to subscribe for such notification.